oracle-livelabs/pts/ai-vector-search-fundamentals/1-introduction/introduction.md

 ### Objectives

 In this workshop, you will learn how to:
+* Load a vector embedding model into Oracle database.
-* Create a vector data type.
+* Learn about vectors and the new vector data type.
-* Create vector embeddings from an embedding model in Oracle database.
+* Create vector embeddings from the embedding model you loaded.
 * Learn what similarity search is.
 * Perform an exact similarity search using basic SQL query operations.
 * Create a vector index.